devtron-labs/hacktoberfest2022/README.md

 ### :hammer: Beginner's Contributions

-* [Good First Issue](https://github.com/devtron-labs/devtron/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) - Curated issues for begineers to kick start their open source contributions.
+* [Good First Issue](https://github.com/devtron-labs/devtron/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) - Curated issues for beginners to kick start their open source contributions.
 Feel free to reach out us on discord community for any queries.

 * [Bring your own Chart](https://github.com/devtron-labs/devtron/tree/main/contrib-chart) - Add custom helm charts that can be used in Devtron for deployments.

 * [Sample Docker Templates](https://github.com/devtron-labs/devtron/tree/main/sample-docker-templates) - Add Dockerfile templates for various technologies that is not present in the given directory.

 * [Documentation](https://docs.devtron.ai/) - See a feature that isn't mentioned in the documentation or the documentation is not updated?
 Open a PR and add it to the documentation.
-For contributing to Devtron documention, please refer the [doc contribution guidelines](Docs/doc-contribution-guidelines.md).
+For contributing to Devtron documentation, please refer the [doc contribution guidelines](Docs/doc-contribution-guidelines.md).

 * [Contribute a Blog](Docs/blog-contributions.md)

 # :rotating_light:  Events

 Hacktoberfest would be incomplete without some nice events to go with it.
 In the spirit of Hacktoberfest, we have planned out some great events throughout October.
 Keep reading to know more about the events and how to participate.
-For every submission during the below events, please fill [this form](https://docs.google.com/forms/d/e/1FAIpQLSd4DklOIJMS4buqCw7CBnw16m01grb8cvSgjbbIF_pPJjIiUg/viewform) with your submission type and link to help us keep track of all submissions
+For every submission during the below events, please fill [this form](https://docs.google.com/forms/d/e/1FAIpQLSd4DklOIJMS4buqCw7CBnw16m01grb8cvSgjbbIF_pPJjIiUg/viewform) with your submission type and link to help us keep track of all submissions.

 ### Micro-Blogathon: 1st Oct. - 30th Oct. 📝

 We love blogs!
 Especially when the blogs are short and crisp.
-In this month long Blogathon, we invite all the blogger to share their expereinces and expertise on the topics - Kubernetes, DevOps and Devtron. <br>
+In this month long Blogathon, we invite all the blogger to share their experiences and expertise on the topics - Kubernetes, DevOps and Devtron. <br>

 Please [refer this](Docs/blogathon-rules.md) for participation guidelines.